The Mediterranean diet is based on the traditional foods that people used to eat in countries like Italy and Greece back in 1960.

 Numerous studies have now shown that the Mediterranean diet can cause weight loss and help prevent heart attacks, strokes, type 2 diabetes and premature death.

 Consider all of this as a general guideline, not something written in stone.
-The plan can be adjusted to individual needs and preferences.
+The plan can be adjusted to your individual needs and preferences.

 - Eat: Vegetables, fruits, nuts, seeds, legumes, potatoes, whole grains, breads, herbs, spices, fish, seafood and extra virgin olive oil.